-Resolutions can provide some important insight into what fears are driving Americans to try to find solutions.
-That’s why GOBankingRates conducted a survey of some 1,000 Americans to get a sense of what financial resolutions they’re going to focus on for 2019.
-The results show that — despite a booming economy and record low unemployment — plenty of Americans are still concerned about their finances.
+In the survey, we asked 1,000 Americans a series of questions to get a sense of what financial worries they have — and the goals they want to achieve in 2019.
+The results show that despite a booming economy and low unemployment rates, plenty of Americans are still concerned about their finances.

 About one in four people polled responded that they’re worried about their finances in the coming year.
 And even that belies people’s worries as the 13-17 age group — many of whom are probably still living at home and attending high school — only had about one in 10 say they were worried about money.
 For people aged 35-44 and 55-64, one in three people revealed concerns about the state of their financial lives.